kj2386/vetapp/README.md

 ## Veterinarian CRUD APP

-**Project description:** CRUD app using Spring Boot for a veterinarian clinic stored into MySQL.
-Has login information stored into database with BCrypt passwords.
+**Project description:** CRUD app using Spring Boot and Spring MVC for a veterinarian clinic's customer and pet information stored into MySQL.
+Has login information stored into database with BCrypt passwords using Spring Security.
 Table is set with jQuery data tables.
+View pages are created using HTML, CSS, Bootstrap and Thymeleaf.
 For the complete project code, see it on Github [here](https://github.com/kj2386/vetapp).

 ### Login and registering a new user
 New user is created as a POJO and is saved into the database with a Bcrypted password using Spring Security.